Safe Infant Sleep

 increased risk of accidental suffocation and overheating.

-Developmental hip dysplasia: Developmental hip dysplasia occurs when the ball and socket of the hip joint do not fit properly together in infants and young children.
-This causes the joint in their hip to be loose or dislocated.
+Developmental hip dysplasia occurs when the ball and socket of the hip joint do not fit properly together in infants and young children. his causes the joint in their hip to be loose or dislocated.
 Swaddling keeps babies’ knees and hips straight and squeezed together, which increases their risk for hip dysplasia.
 Babies or young children who are never treated for this condition could experience a limp, hip pain, and stiff joints when they are older.

 A swaddle is made using a thin or light blanket or the swaddle attachment on an infant’s